pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

 !!! warning "Changing S3 file names"
     Do not change the meta information
     prepended by `download-product`.
-    This information is required by the
+    This information is required
-    `download-product-s3` task to properly parse product versions.
+    if using a `download-product` with a blobstore (i.e. aws, gcs) in order to properly parse product versions.

-    If placing a product file into an S3 bucket manually, ensure that it has the proper file name format;
+    If placing a product file into an blobstore bucket manually, ensure that it has the proper file name format;
     opening bracket, the product slug, a single comma, the product's version, and finally, closing bracket.
     There should be no spaces between the two brackets.